edg198704/BOTTRADER/README.md

 python start_bot.py
 ```

 The bot will initialize all components based on your configuration and begin its main trading loop.
+If configured, the Telegram bot will also start polling for commands.
 To stop the bot gracefully, press `Ctrl+C`.

 ## Development